 Launched in 2004, dmesgd aims to provide a user-submitted repository of searchable *BSD dmesgs.
 The dmesg(8) command displays the system message buffer's content, and during boot a copy is saved to /var/run/dmesg.boot.
 This buffer contains the operating system release, name and version, a list of devices identified, plus a whole host of other useful information.
 We hope others find this resource useful and further contribute to its growth.
 Contact us at [ admin at lists dot nycbug dot org ].
+Note that this site is not a substitute for sending the dmesg directly to the respective project.

 Available tokens: date, nickname, description, dmesg.

-Date From (nickname) *BSD (derived) Description
+Date From (nickname) OS (derived) Description

 2024-04-11 laffer1 FreeBSD bhyve on a Ryzen 5700x